alibaba/conv-llava/docs/Evaluation.md

 ```

 You should use the file [eval-lmms.sh](conv-llava/llava/eval/eval-lmms.sh) to evaluate the model.
 You could modify the parameters for evaluating different benchmarks.

+## RefCOCO

+If you are interested in RefCOCO, we provide the code in  [refcoco.sh](scripts/refcoco.sh).